-Whereas beer bottles with the AB-connected mark are ubiquitous, soft drink bottles bearing the logo appear to be scarce.
+Whereas beer bottles with the ABconnected mark are ubiquitous, soft drink bottles bearing the logo appear to be scarce.
 The few known soda bottles marked with AB-connected follow a different pattern.

-Miller (1999:21,36), for example, showed two examples, both of which included circular plate molds the front embossed with the names of local Arizona bottlers [Figure 4].
+Miller (1999:21,for example, showed two examples, both of which included circular plate on front embossed the names of local Arizona bottlers [Figure 4].
 These were a crown-finished bottle embossed AB (connected) 170 on the reverse heel, and a Hutchinson bottle marked AB (connected) 32, also on the reverse heel.
 Miller dated the bottles 1905-1906 and 1906-1907, respectively.
 The numerals following the marks may be catalog numbers.

 The AB-connected heelmarks also occasionally appear on beer bottles.
 In two cases, we have also found basemarks on machine-made beer bottles.
-Although we have observed literally hundreds (possibly even thousands) of bottles with the AB-connected mark, we have only seen two with machine characteristics [Figure 5].
+Although we have observed literally hundreds (possibly even thousands) of bottles with the ABconnected mark, we have only seen two with machine characteristics [Figure 5].
 We found no other American Bottle Co.